vbmobile/mobile-id-documentation/docs/Features/Ultralight/Ultralight_Index.md

         The SDK validates that Bluetooth and Location are enabled before starting Beamsync and returns a descriptive `FeatureError` if either is disabled.

+    !!! warning
+        Ultralight is not available when initializing the SDK via `initializeOffline`.

 === "iOS"

     - **Minimum iOS Version: 15** (same as Enrolment SDK)